Annual Art Print / Poster

-The The Alaska Railroad Corporation (ARRC) released its 2014 annual poster/print during public sale-and-signing events in late November / early December 2013 (Anchorage, Talkeetna and Fairbanks).
-2014 print artist Ray Gamradt was on-hand to sign the prints and posters.
+The The Alaska Railroad Corporation (ARRC) releases its 2015 annual poster/print during public sale-and-signing events in early November 2014 (Anchorage, Fairbanks, Whittier and Girdwood) featuring artist Dawn Gerety on-hand to sign the prints and posters.

 Additional details in this news release.